B2B Marketing Strategy: Create a B2B Marketing Plan [2021 Guide]

 B2B marketing strategy #2: Pay-per-click (PPC) advertising

 The use of PPC ads is a great marketing strategy for B2B businesses because they put you at the top of search results.
 That means that when companies are looking for a business like yours, they’ll see you first and be more likely to click on your listing.

-If you’re considering PPC as part of your B2B marketing strategy, here’s what you need to know:
+If you’re considering PPC as part of your B2B marketing plan, here’s what you need to know:

 Optimize for long-tail keywords

 Like SEO, PPC runs on keywords.
 When someone types a keyword into a search, it triggers your ad to appear in the search results.
 So, to get the best results from your PPC campaign, focus on long-tail keywords.